jessicarush/javascript-notes/built-in_objects.md

 console.log(total.toFixed(2));
 // 11.19

-// You could call it like this total = (amount + (amount * tax_rate)).toFixed(2);
+// you could also do this
+total = (amount + (amount * tax_rate)).toFixed(2);

-console.log(typeof total);
+// not that these methods returns a string console.log(typeof total);
 // string